ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 [Flash porting instructions](../porting/flash.html).

-Flash is required by Device Management Client.
+Flash drivers are required by Device Management Client.

-There are two ways to implement flash API: using CMSIS flash algorithms or C source code.
-We recommend using C source code, because it's easier to maintain and upgrade.
+There are two ways to implement flash API: using CMSIS flash algorithms or vanilla C source code.
+We recommend using vanilla C source code, because it's easier to maintain and upgrade.
 It's also more portable across different platforms.

 ### Bootloader